 - Will those contractual obligations be reasonably easy to enforce from a costs and practicality perspective?

-- Is the cloud service provider’s information handling practices certified against information security standards (such as the ISO 27000 group)?
+- Are the cloud service provider’s information handling practices certified against information security standards (such as the ISO 27000 group)?

-- Is the cloud service provider required to notify clients in the event of a data breach and does it have reasonable data breach response processes?
+- How will you manage the relationship to ensure that all suspected or eligible data breaches are communicated between entities and handled in accordance with the NDB scheme?
+For example, what contractual provisions and verification measures are in place?
+Does the cloud service provider have reasonable data breach response processes to facilitate the required response?
 In particular, are sufficient controls in place to properly investigate and respond to any suspected or actual breach to determine when and how it occurred, and what was taken?

 - Does the cloud service provider enable secure transactions and encrypted storage?

 - Have you considered encrypting the data yourself before transmission (rather than relying on the cloud service provider’s encryption)?